chris-e-green/chris-e-green.github.io/apple-pascal-notes.md

 ## Curiosities

+- I have not found any mention of this in the Apple Pascal documentation but I have found that some buffers (specifically, those used in `UNITREAD` and `UNITWRITE`, but there are others) are not actually passed as single `WORD` pointers.
+The code in the interpreter pops *two* `WORD` values for the buffer address.
+I had seen that the two values were added together to create the actual buffer address, and concluded that they must have represented the base buffer address and an offset into that buffer.
+I have now discovered that the Softech manuals refer to passing this sort of buffer using two words, one being the word base and the other being a byte offset.
+Apparently, the purpose is to accommodate word-addressable machines.
+As the 6502 is byte addressable, the two words are simply added together in the interpreter.

 - Version 1.0 (full) does not implement `CSP USTAT`, all others do.

 - The Apple documentation for `XJP` appears to have been consistently wrong for